adhjort/LitBoost/README.md

 # LitBoost
 Locally Interpretable Tree Boosting
 LitBoost is a tree boosting method that is tailored for problems where the data set consists of several known categories, for instance city cistricts in a house price prediction scenario.
 By using interaction constraints in Graident Boosted Trees (GBT), for instance XGBoost ([Chen & Guestrin (2016)](https://arxiv.org/pdf/1603.02754.pdf)), we are able to create a set of jointly trained local models that inherit the interpretability benefits of a Generalized Additive Model, while achieiving prediction accuracy that is close to that of the state-of-the-art GBT in scenarios where we have multiple groups with few observations per group.
-The work is partly building on the work of Microsot on [Explainable Boosting Machine](https://interpret.ml/docs/ebm.html).
+The work is partly building on the work of Microsoft on [Explainable Boosting Machine](https://interpret.ml/docs/ebm.html).

 # Vignette
 A working example can be found in in the file ```litboost_vignette.R```.
 First we generate data according to the process described in our paper: